Kigali Kigali, Rwanda Travel Guide

 Travelers needing accessibility services consider arranging specialized assistance.

-Plan tours that can accommodate specific mobility needs.
+Plan guided tours that can accommodate particular mobility requirements.

 Customized experiences.